-Inclusive growth through technology
+Laying the groundwork for inclusive growth through technology

 It is evident that from financial services to education, healthcare to transport, technology can be a key enabler in ensuring the benefits of Africa's economic development are felt by all.
-There are four factors that are critical in enabling the growth in of the inclusive digital economy: the first is improved access to the internet.
+There are four factors that are critical in enabling the growth in of the inclusive digital economy:

+The first is improved access to the internet.
 Without access to mobile internet connectivity, the digital innovation that makes products and services more affordable to the majority remains out of reach.
 Approximately only one-third of Africans currently have access to the internet.

 This issue is, fortunately, being addressed.
-Internet penetration in Africa has grown to almost 30% from just 11% five years ago.
-Internet bandwidth on the continent increased by 41% between 2014 and 2015, according to research from TeleGeography, with the growth being driven by the increasing prevalence of 3G and 4G connectivity.
+Internet penetration in Africa has grown to almost 30 per cent from just 11 per cent five years ago.
+Internet bandwidth on the continent increased by 41 per cent between 2014 and 2015, according to research from TeleGeography, with the growth being driven by the increasing prevalence of 3G and 4G connectivity.